rydmike/flex_seed_scheme/README.md

 Opting in changes the light mode color tone for the colors `onPrimaryContainer`, `onSecondaryContainer`, `onTertiaryContainer` and `onErrorContainer` from 10 to 30, making them more color expressive, but they then also have less contrast.
 The accepted min contrast curve is now `ContrastCurve(3, 4.5, 7, 11)` instead of `ContrastCurve(4.5, 7, 11, 21)` for the on-container colors.
 Meaning normal contrast of 4.5 is now accepted when it was 7 before.

-This option is only available when using MCU based `DynamicScheme` variants and not when using `FlexTones` based `tones` and `variants` based on `FlexTones`.
-It thus only applies to variants that are based on MCU's `DynamicScheme` and have their `isFlutterScheme` set to true.

-Prior to MCU version 0.12.0 the `MaterialDynamicColors` used an older M3 spec.
+Prior to MCU version 0.12.0 the `MaterialDynamicColors` used an older Material-3 spec.
 Flutter stable 3.22.x and Flutter master 3.23.x still use MCU versions lower than 0.12.0 and default to the older color tones 10 in light mode.
-This will be changed in Flutter SDK when Flutter is updated to use MCU 0.12.0 or later.
+This will be changed when Flutter is updated to use MCU 0.12.0 or later.
 With FSS 3.0.0, you can opt in on using the new spec already now.
 FSS still defaults to the older spec with more contrast.
 When Flutter stable changes to use the new spec, FSS will also change to use it as default.
 While Flutter and MCU will then no longer offer the older higher contrast version, FSS will continue to do so.

 The optional usage of the expressive colors for on-container colors is a customization of MCU features in the forked version.
 We see value in being able to offer both the higher contrast older, still current, version and the new more color expressive one.